-Relate: All it would take is five dollars a day.
-I’m 37 years old.
-If I were to start today by putting five dollars a day every day into an account like an IRA or 401K, by the time I doubled my age, I would be a millionaire.
+Relate: Five dollars a day.
+I’m 40(ish) years old.
+If I were to put away five dollars a day every day into an account like an IRA or 401K, by the time I was 75 I would be a millionaire.
 Me.
 I don’t make a lot of money.
-In fact, for the past five months I have been losing more money than I am making.
-I don’t have a lot but if I were faithful every day with a little that I do have, I would eventually have a lot.
-The problem is, today, right now, I am drinking a venti iced americano.
-There is a Migros right next door where I can buy some cheap food when I get hungry in a bit, but I already know I will be heading upstairs to spend twice as much getting a pide (think Turkish pizza, shaped like a canoe).
+I don’t have a lot of money but if I were faithful every day with a little, I would eventually have a lot.
+The problem is, today, right now, I want that cappuccino.
+I know I have food at home, but I’m hungry now, so I’m going to get that “value” meal from Popeyes.

-The same principal applies in the spiritual realm.
+The same thing is true in the spiritual realm.
 The first fruits, the tithe, of what I make is not mine.
 It is God’s.
 He has promised that if I am faithful with that, He would be faithful in return.
 It is one of the few things with which He asked us, He dared us, to test Him.
-The average weekly giving of an American at church is less than $27.
+The average weekly giving of a person at church is less than $27.
 That faithfulness, that sacrifice is beautiful… if we all made $14,000 a year.
-If the average American was making 30k, then they are robbing God of half of what belongs to Him.
+If the average person was making 30k, then they are robbing God of half of what belongs to Him.
 So often we are praying for faith that God would provide us with a miracle when He has already given us opportunity after opportunity to be faithful.
-We have not taken those opportunities.
-Had we been faithful in those times, the need for a miracle today would not exist.
+Had we taken those opportunities, had we been faithful with our time at that time, the need for a miracle today would not exist.

 React: I have always been a fan of “later”.
-When I get to college I’ll be more diligent in studying than I am now in high school.
-When I get in the new house I’ll be more faithful to keep it clean than I am with this apartment.
+When I get to college I’ll be more diligent in studying than I am now.
+When I get in the new house I’ll be more faithful to keep it clean.
 When I get that raise, I will be more faithful to tithe.
 When I find the right girl I will be more faithful to be… faithful.
 I should be running every day and I will be faithful to start that… tomorrow.
 There is a time for everything and a season for every activity under the sun.
-The time to be doing what I want to do always seems to be “now” and the time for what I should be doing always seems to be “later”.
+But the time for what I want to do always seems to be “now” and the time for what I should do always seems to be “later”.